gameontext/gameon/README.md

 cd gameon
 ```

 Build the projects with gradle.
 (Note this just runs gradle build against each subdir, until we write some gradle in the root project for a cleaner solution)
+And build the keystores player/mediator will use.
 ```
 ./build.sh
+./keystore.sh
 ```
 Now we build the docker containers with docker-compose.